 - Step 1: Flush the system twice.
-Use the "Auto Flush" button on the MPC-3000 display, once the first flush has been completed, press "Stop" to cancel the 5 day interval timer, then press "Auto Flush" again. - Step 2: Remove the quick disconnect fitting from the brine discharge outlet of the Clark pump, and replace with a quick disconnect from your service kit, fitted to a hose, and lead the hose to a 5 gallon bucket. - Step 3: Press "Auto Flush" again to fill the bucket with 1 gallon (4L) of fresh unchlorinated water.
-Press "Stop" when the bucket has reached the desired level. - Step 4: Connect a hose, using the garden hose barb fitting from your service kit, to the service port of the fresh water flush module.
+Push the "Auto Flush" button on the MPC-3000 display, when the first flush has been completed, press "Stop" to cancel the 5 day interval timer, then press "Auto Flush" again. - Step 2: Remove the quick disconnect fitting from the brine discharge outlet of the Clark pump, and replace with the quick disconnect hose from your service kit, and lead the hose to a 5 gallon bucket. - Step 3: Use the manual switches on the feed pump module, Set to "Run Auto" and "Flush Manual" to fill the bucket with 2 gallons of fresh unchlorinated water.
+When the bucket has reached the desired level Set both switches to "Auto" - Step 4: Connect the hose, using the garden hose barb fitting from your service kit, to the service port of the fresh water flush module.
 Lead the hose into the bucket.
-Turn the service valve on the fresh water flush module 180°, so the intake is now coming from the bucket. - Step 5: Mix the cleaning chemical compound into the water in the bucket. - Step 6: Make sure the pressure relief valve on the Clark pump is Open (unpressurized). - Step 7: Use the "Run Manual" switch on the MPC control box to turn on the feed pump.
-Circulate the storage chemical in the system for approximately 25 minutes.
+Turn the service valve on the fresh water flush module 180°, so the intake is now coming from the bucket. - Step 5: Mix the cleaning chemical compound into the water in the bucket.
+Heat the solution to a maximum of 120F (50C) if possible for faster results. - Step 6: Make sure the pressure relief valve on the Clark pump is Open (unpressurized). - Step 7: Set the switches on the pump module to "Service System" and "Flush Auto" to turn on the feed pump.
 Circulate the chemical in the system for approximately 25 minutes.
 Allow to soak for several hours or overnight if the solution is cold.
 Run the pump occasionally to agitate the solution.
 Set both switches to Auto when finished. - Step 8: Turn off the control system (DC) power to reset the MPC-3000 controls.
 Replace the brine overboard hose.
 Remove the Inlet Service hose and turn the Service valve to the Run position. - Step 9: To avoid damaging the membranes, Follow the "New System Startup" Instructions to Purge the chemicals out of the System.

-Salinity Probe Calibration
+Salinity Probe Calibration:

-Salinity is a measurement of dissolved solids in liquid: these solids will conduct electricity to varying degrees.
+Salinity is a measurement of TDS, total dissolved solids in liquid: these solids will conduct electricity to varying degrees.
 A special probe is used, with two electrical contacts in it, to determine the resistance to the flow of electricity in the liquid.
-The higher the resistance, the lower the PPM of dissolved solids.

 In the Spectra Watermakers systems, the salinity probe is located just before the diversion valve, at the output of the RO membrane.
-This way we can look at the salinity level of the product water before deciding to either reject the water or accept it and divert it into the hold-ing tank.
+This way we can look at the salinity level of the product water before deciding to either reject the water or accept it and divert it into the holding tank.